joeczar/nuxt2-js-bpmn/content/notes.md

 editing the current shapes with colors and extra features works well.
 I was able to implement a few of the examples which you can see in the Modeler.

+- Was able to get the Flask to show on the blue event.
+There are a few different ways this could be done according to the docs.

 ## Custom Events

 ToDo

-## Current Block

-I'm currently stuck adding the Flask Icon to a custom Event.
-I've tried overriding the css and adding the icon to the before element in the Toolbar as well as prepending the svg.
-So far I can't get either approach to work.